howdyai/botkit/docs/index.md

 This sample bot listens for the word "hello" to be said to it -- either as a direct mention ("@bot hello") or an indirect mention ("hello @bot") or a direct message (a private message inside Slack between the user and the bot).

+The Botkit constructor returns a `controller` object.
+By attaching event handlers to the controller object, developers can specify what their bot should look for and respond to, including keywords, patterns and various [messaging and status events](#responding-to-events).
+These event handlers can be thought of metaphorically as skills or features the robot brain has -- each event handler defines a new "When a human say THIS the bot does THAT."

+The `controller` object is then used to `spawn()` bot instances that represent a specific bot identity and connection to Slack.
+Once spawned and connected to the API, the bot user will appear online in Slack, and can then be used to send messages and conduct conversations with users.
+They are called into action by the `controller` when firing event handlers.

 ```
 var Botkit = require('botkit');